Dr Tom Rutter

 My main area of expertise is Renaissance literature, especially drama.
 My PhD explored the representation of work on the early modern stage; when rewriting my thesis as a book I became increasingly interested in playing companies and how they bring together the activities of disparate groups such as dramatists, actors, audiences, patrons, theatre owners and booksellers, offering a way of linking dramatic production to wider forces in society.
 I have gone on to focus on a single company, the Admiral’s Men, who performed most of the plays of Christopher Marlowe as well as work by Thomas Kyd, Thomas Dekker, George Chapman and others.

-I am currently working on a book about the Admiral’s Men, having produced several essays and articles about plays in their repertory.
+I recently published a book about the Admiral’s Men, having produced several essays and articles about plays in their repertory.
 I also have a particular interest in the plays of Shakespeare (who didn’t write for the Admiral’s Men) and Marlowe, as well as in the institutional contexts of the early modern theatre.
+I am currently co-editing (with Lisa Hopkins of Sheffield Hallam University) a collection of essays on the Cavendish family, and am beginning a project on early modern drama and the sciences.

 I am an editor of the journal Shakespeare: http://www.tandfonline.com/loi/rshk20

-My teaching in 2015-16 includes the following modules:
+My teaching in 2018-19 will include the following modules:

-I am currently supervising PhDs on illegitimacy in Shakespeare and on cloth in the plays of Thomas Middleton.
+I am currently supervising PhDs on illegitimacy in Shakespeare, cloth in the plays of Thomas Middleton, Shakespeare and the Gothic, and an edition of Samuel Daniel’s Cleopatra.

 Chapters in Books